 Focus on the Kitchen

 Designing the perfect kitchen is all about balancing ease of use with having room to move.
 It’s important to have your appliances within easy reach, but also to ensure that there is sufficient room to move around without bumping into something or someone!

 Incorporating a kitchen island into your home is a fantastic way to maximise the utility of your kitchen, however it can be tempting to go for the largest countertop that you can fit.
-Our interior designers know that it’s important that your design leaves room to move, especially if you will have two home chefs working together.
+Our interior designers know that it’s important for your design to leave room to move, especially if you will have two home chefs working together.

-This makes the distance between your key countertop and island key.
-This is paramount if your oven or dishwasher open into the area, further reducing the room to move and increasing the likelihood of stubbed toes and banged shins!
-We recommend leaving a distance of 90 to 105 centimetres for a single kitchen, and for kitchens built with tandem cooking in mind a gap of up to 125 centimetres may be appropriate, particularly in kitchens with deep drawers as this will ensure you can easily access your cooking implements without impinging on the room’s circulation space.
+This makes the distance between your key countertop and island key, especially if your oven or dishwasher opens into the area!
+To increase room to move and decrease the likelihood of stubbed toes and banged shins, we recommend leaving a distance of 90 to 105 centimetres for a single kitchen, and for kitchens built with tandem cooking in mind a gap of up to 125 centimetres may be appropriate.
+Its also important to remember that a kitchen with deep drawers needs extra room so you can easily access your cooking implements without impinging on the room’s circulation space.

-If your kitchen island incorporates a breakfast bar or dining area, it’s also important to leave sufficient room around the kitchen dining area, as this will help to create space for people to pass by even if the countertop is in use.
+If your kitchen island incorporates a breakfast bar or dining area, it’s also important to leave sufficient room around the kitchen dining area which will help to create space for people to pass by even if the countertop is in use.

 Develop your dining areas